minexmr2/minexmr2/README.md

 ## Latest news

+⚡ Nov 01 2022: [minexmr2.com](https://minexmr2.com) site has new section: Useful Resources
+(Some Monero-related 3rd party resources we found useful).

 ⚡ Oct 27-28 2022: [minexmr2.com](https://minexmr2.com) site and this README texts have been fixed against further discussion in [reddit post](https://www.reddit.com/r/MoneroMining/comments/yehmdy/danger_from_hashvaultpro_and_how_is_decentralized/).
 Wrong text about resistance to 51% attack has been completely removed.